sinicization/postman-docs/CONTRIBUTING.md

 When creating or editing an external link (a link that points to sources outside of Learning Center), be sure to:

-* Use an absolute URL.
-Example: `https://www.postman.com`
+* Use an absolute URL. 示例: `https://www.postman.com`
 * Use the resolved URL.
 Do not use abbreviated URLs (postman.com) or URLs that redirect (`http://www.postman.com`). **Tip:** Enter the URL into the browser and let it resolve, and copy the entire URL and use that.
-* Strip off any UTM parameters or unnecessary query strings or tracking at the end of URLs.
-Example: `?utm_source=blog&utm_medium=internal&utm_campaign=exampleCampaign`
+* Strip off any UTM parameters or unnecessary query strings or tracking at the end of URLs. 示例: `?utm_source=blog&utm_medium=internal&utm_campaign=exampleCampaign`
-* As a best practice for accessibility, add titles to external links to help the visitor understand the purpose of the link and why they will be taken away from the Learning Center.
-Example: `[Postman API Platform](https://www.postman.com/api-platform/  "Visit the Postman website to learn more about the Postman API Platform")`
+* As a best practice for accessibility, add titles to external links to help the visitor understand the purpose of the link and why they will be taken away from the Learning Center. 示例: `[Postman API Platform](https://www.postman.com/api-platform/  "Visit the Postman website to learn more about the Postman API Platform")`

 ## Adding/Editing Images